infoatgodreams/GoDreams-Repository/Volume 1/Daily Log/Navneeths Log.md

 		- While macro measurement tools for malnourishment are available from the WHO and Indian Pediatrics Association that seek to identify stunting and under-weight children , what are quick signs and tells that CCI staff can look for, towards early identification of issues?
 		- While standard frameworks can be used to identify malnourishment in children upto the age of 5 and arguably upto the age of 9, what are ways to do this during teenage growth spurts where larger data is only indicative and cannot be applied to individual children?
 - Some of the questions among the many emerging to observe from our sandbox CCIs are:
 	- How many standardized kitchen/food procedures are the cooking staff aware of?
+Are meal portions, diet diversity consistent over time?
+Is there a fixed food budget or is it variable based on incoming donations etc?
+Is there a fixed grocery purchase template?
+Is the food stored, transported and cooked in a safe and sanitary way?
-	- Do children have individual nutrition plans formally(on paper) or informally(in the minds of staff)
+	- Do children have individual nutrition plans formally(on paper) or informally(in the minds of staff)?
+Are food types and quantity adjusted by age and preference?
+Are special dietary needs accounted for?
-	- Are meal table procedures strict or personalized?
+	- Are meal table routines strict and process based or personalized?
+How many children have eating disorders?
+How many of them are the staff aware of?
 	- Are the meals served favoring certain food groups over others?
+How much of the causation of this is tradition, market availability, funding and taste preferences?
 	- Are there emergency procedures in place for lack of funding, drop in food supply etc. ?
+- The larger design question here is narrowing down into : How might we enable the kitchen to be able to quickly identify nutritional deficiencies, eating disorders, psychological & behavioral issues related to food, likes and dislikes and incorporate individual nutrition plans into an efficient, simple and templatized catering system?

 ## Child Safety